-To support the development of valued behaviours, reduce and support difficult/dangerous behaviours, effective and timely communication is key.
+To support the development of pro-social behaviours, reduce and support difficult/dangerous behaviours, effective and timely communication is key.

-Staff who deal with an incident of detrimental behaviour are responsible for recording this on Scholar pack and SLT/DSLs will follow this up where necessary.
+Staff who deal with an incident of anti-social behaviour are responsible for recording this on Scholar pack and SLT/DSLs will follow this up where necessary.
 It may also need to be recorded on MyConcern if there are existing concerns for the child, they are under Social Care or Targeted Support, there is a change in behaviour or the behaviour is targeted at one of the 9 protected characteristics.
-Any incidents MUST logged on MyConcern must be reported to a DSL in a timely manner.